frappe/erpnext_com/erpnext_com/www/privacy.md

     <li>Your Email ID</li>
 </ul>

-These are the common information stored with us when you are use an ERPNext cloud account.
+These are the common information stored with us when you use an ERPNext cloud account.
 The following information is also stored: <br>
 <ul>
     <li>Phone number of the primary contact person (if shared by the user)</li>
     <li>Billing Address (of the company/primary user)</li>